-Reading comes alive when we recognize how the ideas in the text connect to our experiences and beliefs, events happening in the larger world, our understanding of history, and our knowledge of other texts.
-“Text-to-Text, Text-to-Self, Text-to-World” is a strategy that helps students develop the habit of making these connections.
-By giving a purpose to students’ reading (i.e. focusing students on paying close attention to text to find connections), this strategy helps students comprehend and make meaning of the ideas in the text.
-This strategy can be used when reading any text – historical or literary – and it can also be used with other media as well, including films.
-It can be used at the beginning, middle or end of the reading process – to get students engaged with a text, to help students understand the text more deeply or to evaluate students’ understanding of the text.
+Reading comes alive when we recognize how the ideas in a text connect to our experiences and beliefs, events happening in the larger world, our understanding of history, and our knowledge of other texts.
+The Text-to-Text, Text-to-Self, Text-to-World strategy helps students develop the habit of making these connections as they read.
+When students are given a purpose for their reading, they are able to better comprehend and make meaning of the ideas in the text.
+You can use this strategy with any type of text, historical or literary, and with other media, such as film.
+It can be used at the beginning, middle, or end of the reading process to get students engaged with a text, to help students understand the text more deeply, or to evaluate students’ understanding of the text.

 Students understand news from Myanmar about the persecution of the Rohingya by analyzing a recent New York Times article.